immuta/tap-gong/README.md

 The Gong tap accepts the following configuration options:

-- `access_key`: An API access key generated in Gong.
+- `access_key`(required): An API access key generated in Gong.
-- `access_key_secret`: The secret for the access key.
+- `access_key_secret`(required): The secret for the access key.
-- `start_date`: The beginning date from which to start searching calls.
+- `start_date`(required): The beginning date from which to start searching calls.
 Default is python min date.
-- `end_date`: The end date for searching calls.
+- `end_date`(required): The end date for searching calls.
 Default is current date.

 ### ** NOTE ** ###

-`start_date` and `end_date` are used in filter clause to make gong API calls.
+`start_date` and `end_date` are required and used in filter clause to make gong API calls.
 As of today, different API endpoints have different requirements for filter dates.
 For example,

 **Calls endpoints:** for calls endpoints, filter dates are optional and uses date-time format (e.g., '2018-02-18T02:30:00-07:00' or '2018-02-18T08:00:00Z', where Z stands for UTC).
-If not provided, all available call records are returned.

 **Stats endpoints:** for stats endpoints filter dates are mandatory and accepts date format (YYYY-MM-DD).
 `start_date` must be less than `end_date` and `end_date` cannot be greater than current date for stats endpoints.